StochasticTinkr/PerformanceTuner/README.md

 Built with Visual Studio 2015

 ## Change Log
+* 0.9.4 (Supports arbitray Fallout 4 versions, with additional ini files for the version)
+  * Added ability to configure V-Sync overrides, including separate ones for "paused" "loading".
+  * BUGFIX: Copy and paste error with settings the new settings names for momentum.
+You should be able to set them now.
 * 0.9.3 (Supports arbitray Fallout 4 versions, with additional ini files for the version)
   * Added configuration to manage how fast the shadow dir distance changes.
 See "momentum" in settings.
 * 0.9.2 (Supports arbitray Fallout 4 versions, with additional ini files for the version)